-You can soften up your model using the Freeform tools.
+If you have time, you can soften up your model using the Freeform tools.

 - 1. Continue on the armchair. - 2.
-In the Graphite Modeling Tools tab, in the Polygon Modeling panel, select Apply Edit Poly Mod and click (Polygon).
+In the Graphite Modeling Tools tab, click (Polygon), if it is not selected.
 You can also select Edit Poly in the Command Panel Modifier List.
 Press <Ctrl>+ to select all of the polygons. - 3.
-Select the Freeform tab, as shown in Figure 3-74.
+Select the Freeform tab, as shown in Figure 3-76.

 4. In the Paint Deform panel, click (Push/Pull).
-Access the help in the tool tip by pausing your cursor on the command, as shown in Figure 3-75.
+Access the help in the tool tip by pausing your cursor on the command, as shown in Figure 3-77.

 5. Use Push/Pull to create a cushion for sitting.
 Drag the brush to pull the vertices outward and hold down <Alt> to push them in.
-Change the brush size using <Ctrl>+<Shift> and the brush strength using
+When you start this command, a Paint Options panel is displayed on the screen, in which you can change the brush size and the brush strength, as shown in Figure 3-78.

-<Shift>+<Alt>.
 In the Quick Access Toolbar, click (Undo) if you pushed/pulled the wrong vertex.